Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Conclusions

 This result provides a crucial counterpoint to the behaviour observed in other well-studied interacting topological systems, such as the extended SSH model with inter-site interactions~\cite{Zhou_2023_PRB, Salvo_2024_PRB}.
 In such models, interactions typically provide a direct energy scale that competes with the kinetic terms, leading to either a universal shifting of topological boundaries or an emergence of a new quantum phase.
 Our findings establish a more nuanced principle: the stability of a topological boundary is not an intrinsic property, but depends critically on whether the interaction respects any \textit{emergent, fine-tuned symmetries} that define the transition.
 This work, therefore, clarifies that the preservation of a global symmetry (like chiral symmetry) is a necessary, but not sufficient, condition for boundary protection.

-Our model serves as a minimal theoretical platform for demonstrating this principle and opens several avenues for future investigation, in particular in the cumulative effort toward classifying topological or other quantum phases in the presence of strong correlation.
+Since the orbital structure of our model bears a strong resemblance with topological Kondo insulators, an immediate future direction would be to explore such a set-up in higher dimensions using dynamical mean field theory.
+Furthermore, what happens to these topological phases as we systematically include disorder?
+Our model explores a very specific kind of interaction; how robust are these phases as we systematically include other types of repulsive interactions?
+Our model serves as a minimal theoretical platform for demonstrating this principle and opens several avenues for future investigation, particularly in the cumulative effort toward classifying topological or other quantum phases in the presence of strong correlations.